 We have used FlexSolid for numerous applications, including insole inserts for shoes, smooth and comfortable jewelry, and even functional GT3 belts with tooth counts that cannot be readily purchased off-the-shelf.
 The belts pictured to the left are actually being used in our newest proprietary in-house printer, proving its functionality in mechanical parts.

 We also did a stress test by printing out this honeycomb pattern, as we did with Cheetah mentioned below.
 I really thought that this print would tear apart, and even seemed to stretch as I was pulling, making me feel that it was about to rip.
 To my surprise, after multiple attempts, this material would not tear.
 The print even went mostly back to it’s original shape, only slightly stretched.

-One issue, as with most unique filaments, is the price.
+One issue, as with most flexible 3D printing materials, is the price.
 It is roughly 33% more expensive than PCTPE at a retail price of $39 per pound spool.